Documents Needed for Taxes

 Canada Tax Forms You Need if You Don’t Have My Account

-While My Account makes it easy for you to find all of your information for the current tax year, not everyone uses it.
+While My Account makes it easy for you to find all of your tax information online and tax slips for the current tax year, not everyone uses it.
 If you don’t use My Account, then that’s okay.
 It can be difficult to sign up for, and if you’re running out of time to file your taxes, you might not be able to sign up on time.
 So, here’s a breakdown of the different forms you could receive and why you receive them.

 How to Sign Up for My Account with the CRA